pughlab/MEDIPIPE/README.md

 ## Installation

-1) Make sure that you have a Conda-based Python3 distribution.
-The recommended choice is [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
-In case you don't use Mambafore, you can always install [Mamba](https://github.com/mamba-org/mamba) into any other Conda-based Python distribution with:
+1) Make sure that you have a Conda-based Python3 distribution(e.g.,the [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+The installation of [Mamba](https://github.com/mamba-org/mamba) is recommended since it is better at handling environments and installations:

 	```bash
 	$ conda install -n base -c conda-forge mamba